 It offers multiple ways into prayer and is an imaginative round-the-year aid for deepening people's understanding and experience of prayer.

-Linked to the Church of Scotland's new national prayer initiative, each of the 52 sections includes: a scripture quote, prayers for morning and evening, a short meditation, and a blessing.
+Each of the 52 sections includes: a scripture quote, prayers for morning and evening, a short meditation, and a blessing.

 Excerpt from Together We Pray